-The Board finds based on a preponderance of the credible evidence that the claimant did not meet his burden of demonstrating that he quit for good cause within the meaning of $\S 8-1001$ .
+The Board finds based on a preponderance of the credible evidence that the claimant met her burden of demonstrating that she quit this employment for good cause within the meaning of \S 8-1001 for quitting this employment.
+The decision shall be reversed for the reasons stated herein.